vamsiss/CIS355-JULIETT/README.md

 ## Usage
 1. **Enter Text**: Input your text in the designated field.
-2. **Choose Phonetic Type**: Toggle between NATO and Civilian phonetics.
+2. **Choose Phonetic Type**: Toggle between developer and Civilian phonetics by default NATO.
 3. **Receive Output**: View the phonetic transcription in the output area immediately.

 ## Contributing